huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Finally, you will train a neural network to predict the future actions given the state and camera frames as input ; and deploy it to autonomously control the robot via the high frequency communication of goal positions to the follower arm.

-## 1. Order and Assemble Koch v1.1
+## 1. Order and Assemble your Koch v1.1

 Follow the bill of materials on the [Koch v1.1 github page](https://github.com/jess-moss/koch-v1-1) to order a leader and a follower arm.
 Some parts and prices are a bit different with respect to the geo location.

 Once the parts are received, follow this video to guide you through the assembly:

-## 2. Connect, configure, and calibrate Koch v1.1
+## 2. Connect, Configure, and Calibrate your Koch v1.1

 Connect the leader arm (the smaller one) with the 5V alimentation and the follower arm with the 12V alimentation.
 Then connect both arms to your computer with USB.

-### DynamixelMotorsBus
+### Control your motors with DynamixelMotorsBus

-[`DynamixelMotorsBus`](lerobot/common/robot_devices/motors/dynamixel.py) has been made to communicate with each arm.
-This class allows to efficiently read from and write to the motors plugged to the corresponding usb bus.
+[`DynamixelMotorsBus`](lerobot/common/robot_devices/motors/dynamixel.py) allows to efficiently read from and write to the motors connected as a chain to the corresponding usb bus.
 Underneath, it relies on the python [dynamixel sdk](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/sample_code/python_read_write_protocol_2_0/#python-read-write-protocol-20).

 **Instantiate**